Larry-Osakwe/key-card/backend/README.md

-# GitHub PR Analyzer: Backend Service
+# Customer Support Query System: Backend Service

-This service provides the backend AI capabilities for the GitHub PR Analyzer project.
-It's built with FastAPI and uses LangGraph for PR analysis workflows.
+This service provides the backend AI capabilities for the Customer Support Query System.
+It's built with FastAPI and uses LangGraph for query processing and FastMCP for data retrieval.

 ## Project Structure